Aon-Cyber-Solutions/aon-lol-grid/readme.md

 ### Script tag

-- Put a script tag similar to this `<script type='module' src='https://unpkg.com/my-component@0.0.1/dist/my-component.esm.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script type='module' src='https://unpkg.com/@aoncyber/aon-lol-grid@0.0.1/dist/aon-lol-grid/aon-lol-grid.esm.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### Node Modules

-- Run `npm install my-component --save`
+- Run `npm i @aoncyber/aon-lol-grid`
-- Put a script tag similar to this `<script type='module' src='node_modules/my-component/dist/my-component.esm.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script type='module' src='node_modules/@aoncyber/aon-lol-grid/dist/aon-lol-grid/aon-lol-grid.esm.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc